Winnie Ewing: Early life

-Ewing was born in July 1929 in Glasgow to Christina Bell Anderson and George Woodburn, a small business owner.
+Ewing was born Winifred Margaret Woodburn on 10 July 1929 in Glasgow, to Christina Bell Anderson and George Woodburn, a small business owner.
 She was educated at Battlefield School and Queen's Park Secondary School.
 In 1946 she matriculated at the University of Glasgow where she graduated with an MA and LLB.
 Although relatively inactive in politics at that time, she joined the Student Nationalists.
 Following her graduation, she qualified and practised as a solicitor and notary public.
 She was Secretary of the Glasgow Bar Association from 1962 to 1967.

 Political career

+Election to Westminister

 Ewing became active in campaigning for Scottish independence through her membership of the Glasgow University Scottish Nationalist Association, and won the 1967 Hamilton by-election as the Scottish National Party (SNP) candidate.
 She was elected with the help of a team including her election agent, John McAteer.
 On 16 November, she made her first appearance at Westminster, with her husband and children accompanying her on the journey.
 She arrived at the parliament in a Scottish-built Hillman Imp and was greeted by a crowd and a pipe band.

 Ewing said at the time "stop the world, Scotland wants to get on", and her presence at Westminster led to a rise in membership for the SNP.
 It was speculated that Ewing's electoral gain led to the establishment of the Kilbrandon Commission by the Labour government of Harold Wilson to look into the viability of a devolved Scottish Assembly.
-In hindsight it could be said to mark the start of modern politics in Scotland, according to Professor Richard Finlay, Strathclyde University, bringing young people and women from non-political backgrounds into politics for the first time, whilst Labour and Tory party organisation and branch numbers were declining.
+In hindsight it could be said to mark the start of modern politics in Scotland, according to Professor Richard Finlay of Strathclyde University, bringing young people and women from non-political backgrounds into politics for the first time, whilst Labour and Tory party organisation and branch numbers were declining.

+Despite her high profile, Ewing was unsuccessful in retaining the Hamilton seat at the 1970 general election.
+At the following February 1974 election she stood for Moray and Nairn and was returned to Westminster, although another election followed in October of the same year when her already marginal majority declined.
+Following the October election she was announced as the SNP's spokesperson on external affairs and the EEC.